Online Bachelor of Science in Astronomical and Planetary Sciences

 SES 377: Communicating Astronomical and Planetary Sciences II

-AST 111: Introduction to Solar Systems Astronomy (SQ)
+AST 111: Introduction to Solar Systems Astronomy (SCIT OR SQ)

 Jobs you could get with a bachelor’s in astronomy

-As a graduate with an astronomy bachelor’s degree, you can expect to find work in a variety of fields, including teaching, research, writing and the government and aerospace sectors.
+As a graduate with an astronomy bachelor’s degree, you may find opportunities in a variety of fields, including teaching, research, writing and the government and aerospace sectors.
 You may also pursue careers within observatories, planetariums and museums.
 Career examples include, but aren’t limited to:

 Computer Programmer